MrMaksimize/quandary/src/_posts/2016-04-20-what-is-a-dataset.md

 ![So Many Choices](http://take.ms/XDzwb)

 ## Some Clarification
 I want to take a moment to clarify here - I'm not saying that every dataset is hard to create.
 Sometimes it's as easy as grabbing an Excel file from the desktop.
-But even then, we still have to make sure that there are no sensitive data in there, such as someone's phone number.
+But even then, it's still necessary to make sure that there are no sensitive data in there, such as someone's phone number.

 I also haven't touched on things like aggregation and making sure that we generate data that fits the [Tidy Data Spec](http://vita.had.co.nz/papers/tidy-data.pdf) so that it's prime for analysis.

-How do you define a dataset?
-It's definitely an "organized collection of data," but I hope I was able to show you that there are many caveats.
-So the next time you go and ask someone for a dataset, bring them a box of cookies, because fulfilling your request might take some hard work.
+How do ***you*** define a dataset?

+I hope I was able to show you that it's not all cut and dry.

+The next time you go and ask someone for a dataset, bring them a box of cookies just in case.
+Fulfilling your request may involve a lot of hard work.